French President Macron witnesses India's grand Republic Day parade | Politics

 It was the sixth time that a French leader was the chief guest at the Republic Day parade.

+In another post on 'X', Macron said it was both an honour and a mark of friendship to be invited to India on this occasion.

+''I come to celebrate and consolidate our exceptional partnership.
+First step: bringing our youth together.
+We have so much to do together!,'' he said in French.

-President Macron held wide-ranging talks with Prime Minister Modi on Thursday in Jaipur.
+On Thursday, Macron held wide-ranging talks with Prime Minister Modi in Jaipur.

 A 95-member marching contingent and a 30-member band contingent from France also took part in the parade.